d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

     date: 2024-04-19 20:43:00 +02:00
 ---

-I recently started a new project using **Symfony 7**, **API Platform** and **Vue.js 3**.
+I recently started a new project using **Symfony 7**, **API Platform**, and **Vue.js 3**.
 I wanted to allow users to log in or register with their Google account.
 Here is how I did it.

 First, like you probably did, I looked online for a bundle that would help me with that.
-I found [`knpuniversity/oauth2-client-bundle`](https://github.com/knpuniversity/oauth2-client-bundle) wich was promising.
+I found [`knpuniversity/oauth2-client-bundle`](https://github.com/knpuniversity/oauth2-client-bundle) which was promising.
 Reading in their `README.md`, I saw the following:

 > Not sure which to use?
 If you need OAuth (social) authentication & registration, try [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle).
 If you don't like it, come back!